4/20/1272 16:00 The Palace of Princess Okiku, Anbirujima, Moriyume

 Tselenah hyperventilates.
 She mops the sweat from her brow.
 She’s about to sell her nation down the river to save the hostages.
 Hundreds of lives hang in the balance.
 She has no way out, and fear consumes her.
 Scribes scratch out the contract in both Moriyuman and Arghentian.
 The noise of their pens grates on the Regent.
 It’s all she can do not to weep.

 It’s an hour before Okiku returns.
 She flings open the door, walks over her bureaucrat, quickly snatches the scrolls, and shouts at him to get out.
 She glares down at Tselenah.
 “You will speak to no one of this.
 And you will leave tomorrow morning with your damned prisoners and to eternal damnation as far I am concerned.
 Get out of my hall!”

 Tselenah watches dumbfounded as Okiku tosses the scrolls into a fire pit burning in the courtyard behind them.
 Then, seeing the Regent’s confusion, the Magistrate enters the room, bows, and looks at her with sad, resigned eyes.

 “Your Highness,” the Magistrate says in stumbling Arghentian.
 “Your husband was separated from your entourage during a shopping trip.”

 “It’s his first trip abroad,” Tselenah smiles.
 “He has no sense of direction.”

 “We found him,” the Magistrate says, looking nervous.

 “Good!” she says, relief settling into her bones.
-“Is he in our room?”
+“Is my husband in our room?”

-Tselenah rubs her eyelids.
-She shakes her head.
-She runs her hands through her wavy white hair.
+Tselenah rubs her eyelids, shakes her head, and runs her hands through her wavy white hair.
 Then her mind connects the dots: Okiku’s rage, her mother’s telegram, the urging to speak of this to no one.